Hostish

 Backend = Python/Node/AI server on 127.0.0.1

 • Proxy mode is a reverse-proxy tunnel.
-Your backend stays in RAM (models loaded) and responds normally.
+Your backend stays in RAM and responds normally.

 • Hybrid routing is done by the agent.
-The VPS forwards the raw path and method to the agent.
+The VPS forwards the raw path, method, headers, and body to the agent.

 Backend examples